 Summing these fees up makes accepting payments quite expensive which is why we will discuss a solution to reduce these fees in the next section.

 If you’re a global trader, you probably know how important it is to pay attention to the conversion rate and fee to exchange your sales money to local currency because if you don’t use the right partner, you could end up paying up to 6% on fees.
 That’s £60 for every £1000 of your sales which for some online sellers can almost amount to their profit margin.

 The solution is to have multi-currency accounts like Wise.
-With this additional financial tool, you can accept payments in the local currency of your customers, avoid currency conversion through PayPal and send the funds for free to theWise Multi-currency account and convert them in your local currency at the real market rate with no mark-up for a small and transparent fee - up to 19x cheaper than using PayPal.
+With this additional financial tool, you can accept payments in the local currency of your customers, avoid currency conversion through PayPal and send the funds for free to theWise Multi-currency account and convert them in your local currency at the real market rate with no mark-up for a small and transparent fee.

 This modern solution can also be integrated to your favorite accounting software like QuickBooks, FreeAgent, and Xero to simplify your tax reconciliation.

 The account also comes with a multi-currency debit card that you can use to pay vendors and suppliers or simply for your daily purchases.
 Combining this service with your Braintree or PayPal can mean saving up 4% on fees.

 Plus, Wise has a team ready to help businesses fully automate their payouts and more using the API.

 - Quick Sproutblog post

 - PCI Security Standardsblog post